ncatlab/nlab-content/pages/257.md

 * A [[Waldhausen category]] dually has a notion of weak equivalences and cofibrations, and all of its objects are cofibrant.

-There is also a slight variant of the full notion of model category by Thomason that is designed to make the [[global model structure on functors]] more naturally accessible: this is the notion of [[Thomason model category]].
+* There is also a slight variant of the full notion of model category by Thomason that is designed to make the [[global model structure on functors]] more naturally accessible: this is the notion of [[Thomason model category]].

+* [[Semimodel categories]] relax some of the conditions on lifting properties.

+* [[Weak model categories]] relax these conditions even further.

+* [[Premodel categories]] are an even weaker notion that allows for a nice [[2-categorical]] treatment.

 ## Properties